mitre/fieldmanual/sphinx-docs/Dynamically-Compiled-Payloads.md

 Dynamically-Compiled Payloads
 =============================

 The [Builder](Plugin-library.html#builder) plugin can be used to create dynamically-compiled payloads.
-Currently only C# is supported.
+Currently, the plugin supports C#, C, C++, and Golang.

-Code is compiled in a Docker container using Mono.
+Code is compiled in a Docker container.
 The resulting executable, along with any additional references, will be copied to the remote machine and executed.

-Note that the `code` section of an ability will be stripped of newlines before compilation, so all comments should be made into block comments.
+Details for the available languages are below:

+- `csharp`: Compile C# executable using Mono
+- `cpp_windows_x64`: Compile 64-bit Windows C++ executable using MXE/MinGW-w64
+- `cpp_windows_x86`: Compile 64-bit Windows C++ executable using MXE/MinGW-w64
+- `c_windows_x64`: Compile 64-bit Windows C executable using MXE/MinGW-w64
+- `c_windows_x86`: Compile 64-bit Windows C executable using MXE/MinGW-w64
+- `go_windows`: Build Golang executable for Windows

 ### Basic Example